-As a team leader, you need to understand five stages of team development to stick to your mission.
+As a team leader, you need to understand 5 Stages of Team Development to stick to your mission.
 It will help you have a clear view of what needs to be done and know the effective leadership style for each stage, allowing you to build teams, resolve conflicts easily, achieve the best results, and continuously improve team capacity.

 With the advent of new workplace models such as remote and hybrid models, it now seems unnecessary to require every member of the team to work in a fixed office.
 But for that reason, team leaders also need to learn more skills and be more strategic in managing and developing their teams.